-*The vinegar is crucial as its acidity needs to react with the alkali bicarbonate of soda to make the sponge fluffy.
+*The vinegar is crucial as its acidity needs to react with the alkali bicarbonate of soda (baking soda) to make the sponge fluffy.

 **You can alternatively use almond flour

-***Raisins could be omitted, or substituted with chopped dates, dried figs, dried mango, dried pineapple or dried papaya.
-Or, you could even use fresh fruit such as blueberries or raspberries.
+***Raisins can be omitted, or replaced with chopped dates, dried mango, dried pineapple or dried papaya.
+Or, you could use fresh fruit such as blueberries or raspberries.
 Or dark chocolate chips.

 ****You can alternatively use 200g (7oz) coconut yogurt.

-You could also add some desiccated coconut or chopped walnuts or pistachio nuts to the cake batter.
+You could also add some desiccated coconut or chopped walnuts to the cake batter.